Previous Page

 • History on the family involves a child death.

-There are three possible responses a screener can recommend for an intake:
+There are three possible decisions for an intake:

 • Alternative response